abinit/abinit/doc/guide/respfn.md

 It is possible to get from the RF calculations essentially EXACT derivatives of the total energy with respect to perturbations.
-There is a published account of this fact in Phys.
-Rev. A 52, 1096 (1995).
+There is a published account of this fact in [[cite:Gonze1995]].
 An agreement of 8 digits or more was obtained in the comparison with finite-difference derivatives of GS data.

 The accuracy of these calculations are thus entirely determined by the input